Loss and Grief Counselling

 Why seek support from Changes in Between?

-I have a specialist focus on grief across the lifespan that includes death and living losses.
-I have engaged in learning that includes dying, death and bereavement and includes companion animal loss and life transitions (from every form of change and loss across the lifespan).
+I have a specialist focus on grief across the lifespan, including death and living losses, with over 20 years of experience in the field.
+The guide includes dying, death and bereavement, companion animal loss, and life transitions (from every form of change and loss across the lifespan).

-I have lived experience of bereavement as a young widow that experienced anticipatory grief, many living losses over the years and the bereavement of a beloved companion animal.
-Most of all I learn with my clients and know that everyones grief is unique.
+With the lived experience of grief and bereavement as a young widow, many living losses from change and transition over the years, and the grief of much-loved companion animals.
+But, most of all, I learn with my clients and know that everyone’s grief is unique.

 “No one ever told me that grief felt so like fear.”